|

 acres he owned since 1808.
 His total tax was .57 1/4.
 He again

 was excluded from poll tax.
-Source: Property and Poll Tax, 1811-1815 / 1821-1825; in the White County Court Clerk's office in Sparta, TN. (not transcriptions, but copies of original books) ----- Note: Apparently, Joseph inherited 50 acres of land from Daniel at this time.
+Source: Property and Poll Tax, 1811-1815 / 1821-1825; in the White County Court Clerk's office in Sparta, TN. (not transcription, but the original book) ----- Note: Apparently, Joseph inherited 50 acres of land from Daniel at this time.
 It appears that Isaac may also have inherited land from Daniel, which he sold to Rodum Doyle.
 Perhaps Isaac sold his part of the land because he was planning to move away from White County, which he did soon after this time.
-David probably inherited the 50 acre home place from Daniel when he died.
+David (the oldest son) probably inherited the 50 acre home place from Daniel when he died.
 In the 1827 tax list, David's 100 acres has expanded to 150 acres.
 We know that David's youngest son, William Carroll Haston, Sr., ended up owning the Daniel Haston home place.
 If Jesse Haston was the son of Daniel, why did he receive no land?
 The fact that he had already moved to Missouri was probably reason. |

-| 1824 |
+1824 |

 White County, TN Tax List: Joseph Haston, Daniel Haston, and